stacksgov/sips/sips/sip-012/sip-012-cost-limits-network-upgrade.md

 only be counted once.
 Only the *first* such voting transaction will be considered to determine how the STX voted.

+If a Stacker votes using both their STX address and PoX address, then the PoX address will be used to count their STX.
+A subsequent vote with the STX address will be ignored as a duplicate vote.
+In particular, the PoX address will count *all* STX it represents.
+For example, if Alice Stacks 100,000 STX with two STX addresses that share the same PoX address, and she votes with her PoX address, then the vote will count for 200,000 STX, and she will be unable to vote separately with her STX addresses.
+If instead she votes with only one of her STX addresses, then that vote counts for 100,000 STX.

-If a Stacker votes for both "yes" and "no," their vote will not be counted.
+If a Stacker votes for both "yes" and "no," their vote will not be counted at all.
+This provides a way for a Stacker to cancel their vote, but they will be unable to change it.

 ### Activation Criteria